canonical/wazuh-server-operator/docs/tutorial/getting-started.md

 Run `juju status` to see the current status of the deployment.
 Wazuh server unit should be in `waiting status`.

-Provide the integratoins between the Wazuh Server and the other charms:
+Provide the integrations between the Wazuh Server and the other charms:
 ```bash
 juju integrate wazuh-server self-signed-certificates
 juju integrate wazuh-server traefik-k8s